bitwarden/contributing-docs/docs/getting-started/server/sso/local.md

     ```

 9. You can test your user configuration by navigating to <http://localhost:8090/simplesaml>, then
-    Authentication → test configured authentication sources → example-userpass.
+    Authentication → test configured authentication sources → `example-userpass`.
 You should be able
     to login with the users you’ve configured.

 ## Configure Bitwarden